moose-c/Hyde-Platform/backend/README.md

 # Backend of the HYDE portal.
 ## Components
-This backend is split in two components, since the frontend requires two very different kinds of data.
+The backend is split into three components:
-1) **timeseries-backend** gives timeseries for specific countries, which are then used to display maps relating to countries.
-Specifically, this returns an array of numbers corresponding related to different years
+1) **timeseries-api** gives timeseries for specific countries, which are then used to display maps relating to countries.
+Specifically, this returns an array of numbers corresponding related to different years.
+Data can be extracted like this: `curl http://localhost:8000/uopp/4/bce_1000/ce_700`
-2) **raster-backend** gives rasters, which is spatial data.
-This difference asks for different workflows so a logical disjunction was made.
+2) **raster-api** allows users to download spatial data.
+Specifically, through this api png and ASCII GRID files can be requested.
+The URL's for requesting this locally are http://localhost:5000/png/pasture/ce_0 or http://localhost:5000/asc/popc/bce_10000
+3) **WMS** allows users to display rasters in the browser.
+Relies on the java servlet [ncWMS](https://github.com/Reading-eScience-Centre/ncwms) to transform netCDF files from the HYDE Model into a WMS compliant format which allows them to be displayed in the browser.
+The servlet can be accessed at `http://localhost:8080/ncWMS`.
 ## HYDE Data
-Specification about the data that is produced by the HYDE model can be viewed in [HYDE Readme](./README-HYDE-MODEL-v3.3.txt)
+Specification about the data that is produced by the HYDE model can be viewed in [HYDE README](./README-HYDE-MODEL-v3.3.txt)